Knightrel/Prototype-HS110/README.md

 # Prototype-HS110
-A prototype for the HS110 with Engegy Monitor.
+A prototype for the HS110 with Engegy Monitor for SmartThing integration.
+Includes daily, weekly, and stats.

+This is a prototype.
+The final version will run in using the same node.js script as other SmartThings integrtions in this series.

-Requirements:
+# Requirements:

 a.
-Stand-alone bridge (PC, Raspberry) running node.js and version Prototype.js"  The attached is a separate copy for your convenience.
+Stand-alone bridge (PC, Raspberry, etc.) running node.js and version "Prototype.js"  The attached is a separate copy for your convenience.

 b.
 A TP-Link HS110 plug.